xdeama/personal-site-hugo/hugo/content/en/consulting/projects/it-infrastructure-modernization.md

 business-areas:
   - "Commerce"
 ---
 Administration of Microsoft workstations, mail, and file servers for the Ulenspiegel bookstore in Fulda and Ravensburg.
-An in-house implemented data backup on a batch basis with retention logic and error handling was surely not state of the art, but it saved significant licensing costs.
+A custom batch-based backup solution with retention logic and error handling replaced commercial backup software and measurably reduced the client's licensing costs.